 Day trading – As the name suggests, day trades are resolved before the end of the day, when the markets close.
 Day traders tend to like the fact that their trades aren’t going to be affected by any large shifts during the night.
 That means no nasty surprises in the morning!

-Swing trading – Swing traders seek to resolve their trades within a week, hoping to make a profit on short-term moves in the market.
+Swing trading – Swing traders seek to resolve their trades within a week, hoping to make a profit on short-term moves in the market by implementing swing trading strategies to get returns.

 Positional trading – This is a long-term form of trading.
 As the name implies, positional traders are positioning themselves according to where they think it will be advantageous to be in the future.